nmeylan/RORganize/README.md

 _All stuff described in previous part is available in version 0.5.1_

 #In next versions
+	A big refactor of AJAX part was done to make it with UJS.
+This will be available in the version 0.6.
-+ Repository integration (integrate your repository to update your issues' progress)
++Repository integration (integrate your repository to update your issues' progress)
 + Activities notifications (follow in real time each project's activities)
 + Testing tool (test your developpment and update your issues with test's result)